 I experiment with it from time to time.
 I wrote an application launcher in it, which I daily drive for more than a year.
 I'm looking forward to mobile support.

 I kept using C# primarily until my university years, I prototyped a lot of games, but I always got bored of them in the end.
 In the meantime between projects, I learned web development, which is one of my primary sources of income these days.
 I originally worked with PHP and JavaScript, but soon I moved to ASP.NET and TypeScript.
 Today I barely use C#, I moved to Rust, in which I wrote my master's thesis program.
-Today I work on CLI deployment tools, high-performance applications, data processing programs and e-commerce process automation.
-I try to design web stuff from time to time, so I might still have some fun with this website ;)
+I work on CLI deployment tools, high-performance applications, data processing programs and e-commerce process automation.
+I also extensively work on web applications and often interact with WebAssembly, WebGL and more.